-4.4.2 FACULTY GOVERNANCE: FUNCTIONS
+4.4.2 Function

-- > The faculty governing body shall consider all matters brought before it by the president of the university and the provost, and it may consider any matter brought to its attention by administrative staff or an individual faculty member and make recommendations concerning them when appropriate. - Through the faculty governing body, the University administration and faculty shall be collegially involved in the decision making process. - The faculty governing body shall strive to keep individual faculty fully informed of any recommendations. - Faculty governance shall be represented by its chair/president on the University Board of Trustees as a voting member and, therefore, serves as the spokesperson for the faculty when addressing the Board.
+- The faculty governing body shall consider all matters brought before it by the president of the university and the provost, and it may consider any matter brought to its attention by administrative staff or an individual faculty member and make recommendations concerning them when appropriate. - Through the faculty governing body, the University administration and faculty shall be collegially involved in the decision making process. - The faculty governing body shall strive to keep individual faculty fully informed of any recommendations. - Faculty governance shall be represented by its chair/president on the University Board of Trustees as a voting member and, therefore, serves as the spokesperson for the faculty when addressing the Board.

-4.4.3 FACULTY GOVERNANCE: FORM OF RULE
+4.4.3 Form of Rule